Topological Hall-like behavior of multidomain ferromagnets: Model approach. Random resistor network.

 \subsection{Computation of longitudinal and transverse conductivities}

 By varying the average overall magnetization, $s$, and averaging over current and voltage for the system, the average Hall conductivity was acquired for each value of $s$.
-The average of the longitudinal and transverse conductivity and resistivities were determined by multiple realization for each $s$.
-Thus the term we evaluated over the system is
+The average of the longitudinal and transverse conductivity and resistivities were determined by multiple realizations for each $s$ (50 realizations for our results).
+Thus, the term we evaluated over the system is

 where $\bar I_y$ is the current averaged over the system in the transverse direction and $\bar V_y$ is the average voltage in the x direction.
-Likewise we can acquire longitudinal conductivity:
+Likewise, we can acquire longitudinal conductivity:

-with $\bar I_x$ is the average current in the x direction, and using these equations we determine the longitudinal and Hall resistivity values for the system:
+With $\bar I_x$ is the average current in the x direction, and using these equations, we determine the longitudinal and Hall resistivity values for the system: